LootLoreBrowse

 Do Atlas passives affect all maps or just specific ones?

 Most Atlas passives affect all maps you run.
-Some are content-specific (like Breach or Ritual nodes), but general nodes like 'Maps found in areas are 1 tier higher' or 'Rare monsters in your maps have X% increased item rarity' apply globally to all maps.
+Some are content-specific (Breach, Ritual, Expedition nodes only affect those mechanics), but general nodes like 'Maps found in areas are 1 tier higher' or 'Rare monsters in your maps have X% increased item rarity' apply globally.
+Per-Tower Precursor Tablets layer additional buffs on the maps in that Tower's radius.

-How do I balance Breach, Ritual, and general juicing on the Atlas?
+How do I balance Breach, Ritual, and Citadel pushes on the Atlas?

-Most efficient income comes from specializing in one strategy with 15-20 dedicated points, plus 5-8 points in general map quantity / rarity nodes that affect everything you run.
-Avoid spreading 5 points each into four strategies — the diluted investment produces mediocre results across all content.
-Pick Breach or Ritual as your primary, then add quantity / rarity nodes to round out passive points 16-30.
+Most efficient income in 0.2.0 comes from specializing in one mechanic (Breach OR Ritual) with 15-20 dedicated points, plus 5-8 points in general map quantity / rarity nodes that affect everything you run.
+Save Citadel pushes for once you can comfortably clear T13+ maps; the Crisis Fragments don't require dedicated Atlas points to chase.
+Avoid spreading 5 points each into four mechanics — the diluted investment produces mediocre results across all content with only 60-80 total points available.

 Sources & verification